jdasfd/yeast/Wild_vcf.md

 " ::: $(ls *.bcf)
 ```

-### Extract 21 genes name
+### Extract 21 gene names and sequences

 According to SGD, there is system name and standard name for one same gene.
-The standard name was accepted in the article.
-When it comes to different processes, it should be aware of the name of genes.
+The standard name was adopted in the article.
+When it comes to different processes, two names were respectively useful in different aspects.

+After that, the sequences were extracted from the mutation info.

 ```bash
 cd ~/data/yeast